What is Balanitis Treatment?

 If a yeast infection is causing balanitis, then the medical provider will prescribe an anti-fungal cream to treat the disease.
-You just need to apply the cream to the glans or head of the penis and foreskin as defined by the Sexologist doctor Delhi.
+You just need to apply the cream to the glans or head of the penis and foreskin as defined by the Sexologist doctor India.

 If a sexually transmitted disease is the cause of your symptoms, then the medical provider will treat the infection with antibiotics, and the antibiotic depends on the type of infection.